hellerve/ptolemy/README.md

 Very informal and pretty insightful, but obscured by an unnecessarily relaxed style that makes some of the reasoning feel pretty sloppy.

+* *Deutschstunde* by **Siegfried Lenz** (1968)

+A beautiful book on multiple levels.
+The title alone hints at the duplicity of the story: it is both the tale of having to write an essay, and an exploration of German nature itself.
+It’s decidedly descriptive, all deductions are made by the reader—though as always you are compelled to follow the main character’s reasoning—, and you are free to leave this book with your own conclusions.

 ## Management

 ### Papers